Arnav92/GPT-Study-Generation/README.txt

 Simply run the file, and it will output GPT-2's result using the new data (in addition to its pretrained data).

+Make sure to run train.py first, to create the new GPT model, then run test.py with any desired question written in the prompt question.

 Notably, for short questions like "Q: What is 2 + 2?
 A:", it will likely produce many answers like "A: 4.
 B: ...", due to the nature of GPT-2's pretraining forcing it to answer a question as completely as possible.
 This may be avoided by reducing